Licensing and Fees

 2. This agreement covers all CCPN software in any form, including source or binary code, programs or program fragments, updates, patches, bug fixes, and additions.
-The provisions in this license do not, however, apply to software that is explicitly distributed under a different license, such as the GNU LGPL license, provided that the alternative license is clearly reflected in the individual files that it covers.
+The provisions in this licence do not, however, apply to software that is explicitly distributed under a different licence, such as the GNU LGPL license, provided that the alternative license is clearly reflected in the individual files that it covers.

 3. Only CCPN members are allowed to acquire CCPN software except as detailed under point 7).